matthacksteiner/industrieholding/plugins/netlify-hybrid-images/README.md

 1. Reads the cached Kirby JSON content in `public/content/`.
 2. Detects media URLs that originate from `${KIRBY_URL}/media/...`.
-3. Downloads each original asset into `public/media/…`.
+3. Downloads each original asset into `public/media/…`, skipping already cached files when the source is unchanged.
 4. (Optional) Rewrites the JSON content to reference the local `/media/...` path instead of the Kirby origin.